 Once you do make those realizations, you need to have the skills and the maturity to correct the situation.

-If you ever find yourself with a bad financial purchase, here are five steps to help you move forward:
+If you ever find yourself in the throes of buyer’s remorse adter making a bad financial purchase, here are five steps to help you move forward:

 1. Keep all documentation